Angleito/Bluefin-AI-Agent-Trader/README.md

 - **AI Agent Service**: Manages AI model interactions, processes and generates trading recommendations, and supports continuous learning and strategy optimization.
 - **Position Service**: Tracks and manages open positions, provides real-time position analytics, and supports portfolio management.

-## How the Bot Works: Step-by-Step Workflow
+## How the AI Agent Works: Step-by-Step Workflow

 The Bluefin AI Agent Trader operates as an event-driven, modular system.
 Below is a comprehensive overview of its workflow: